-It’s illegal for the seller to demand payment or to threaten legal action unless they have reason to believe that you have breached the law e.g. by damaging the goods.
+It’s illegal for the business to demand payment or to threaten legal action unless they have reason to believe that you have breached the law e.g. by damaging the goods.
 However, you are not liable for any loss or damage to those goods unless you lost or damaged them intentionally.

-From 17 June 2014 you aren’t obliged to pay for unsolicited services either (e.g. someone cleaning your car without your permission and expecting payment from you) – however this does not include the supply of reticulated gas or electricity (i.e. through a gas or electricity network).
+You aren’t obliged to pay for unsolicited services either (e.g. someone cleaning your car without your permission and expecting payment from you) – however this does not include the supply of reticulated gas or electricity (i.e. through a gas or electricity network).

 If you and the business disagree over whether you should pay for the goods, they can take a claim to the Disputes Tribunal.